Okta Identity Engine release notes (Production)

 Redirect federated users to IdPs for reauthentication

 Reauthentication to an IdP helps Okta admins secure federated identities by redirecting federated users to their source SAML, OIDC, or Org2Org IdP when a policy requires them to reauthenticate.
-By forcing reauthentication at the source IdP, admins can close security gaps from long-lived sessions and remove the need to configure duplicate MFA enrollment in Okta.
+By forcing reauthentication at the source IdP, admins can close security gaps from long-lived sessions and remove the need to configure duplicate MFA enrolment in Okta.
 See Redirect federated users to IdPs for re-authentication.

 Email auto-enrollment and recovery management